lukso-network/lsp-smart-contracts/docs/LSP7CappedSupplyInitTester.md

 *Sets `amount` as the amount of tokens `operator` address has access to from callers tokens.
-See {isOperatorFor}.
+See {authorizedAmountFor}.
 Requirements - `operator` cannot be the zero address.
 Emits an {AuthorizedOperator} event.*

 #### Parameters